Design with SEO in Mind

 SEO Metrics You Should Know

-In 2018, 52.2% of all website traffic worldwide was generated through mobile phones.
+In the last year, more than 51% of all website traffic worldwide was generated through mobile phones.

 In this series, we will explore the following SEO topics: